driesvints/driesvints.com/source/_posts/testing-cashier.md

 Now, whenever you interact with Cashier while testing, it will send actual API requests to your Stripe testing environment.
 For convenience, you should pre-fill your Stripe testing account with subscriptions / plans that you may then use during testing.

 Hitting the Stripe API will cause your tests to run slowly but usually you wouldn't be running these tests very often, maybe just right before you do a deploy.
-Therefor it's best to separate these tests into a separate directory in your test suite.
+Therefore it's best to separate these tests into a separate directory in your test suite.

-In order to test different kind of scenarios in your test suite you can make use of a vast range of [Stripe testing tokens](https://stripe.com/docs/testing).
+In order to test different kinds of scenarios in your test suite you can make use of a vast range of [Stripe testing tokens](https://stripe.com/docs/testing).

 If you want to look at an example of doing these kind of tests, have a look at [Cashier's own test suite](https://github.com/laravel/cashier/tree/10.0/tests/Integration).

 ### stripe-mock

 Stripe is currently developing a library called ["stripe-mock"](https://github.com/stripe/stripe-mock) which will allow to mock these expensive HTTP calls when testing.
-Unfortunately the library currently is stateless and Cashier relies on persisted state in Stripe a lot.
+Unfortunately, the library currently is stateless and Cashier relies on persisted state in Stripe a lot.
 When this library eventually implements persistence, we'll update Cashier's own test suite and update these docs so you can make use of it.

 ## Hiding Behind An Interface

 A second option is to hide Cashier calls behind an interface.
 In fact, in one app I took this approach and it worked very well.
-The apps's tests ran very fast.
+The apps' tests ran very fast.
 Let's see how we'd tackle this.

 We'll start off by defining an interface for our subscriptions: